 Tax and Working Life

-It does seem that the above is me ranting on about the taxman, but I am trying to show that the UK is not the dream country some people think it is and risk everything to get here.
+It does seem that the above is me ranting on about the taxman.
+I am trying to show that the UK is not the dream country some people think it is and risk everything to get here.

 You pay two main taxes on your salary as you work in the UK.
 Income tax and National Insurance Contributions.

 They are both based on the amount of your salary and are taken off you by your employer.
-In the USA, each person has to submit their tax return, but it is done by the employer in the UK, unless you are self-employed, in which case you need to do it yourself.
+In the USA, each person has to submit their tax return.
+It is done by the employer in the UK.
+Unless you are self-employed, in which case you need to do it yourself.
 Cost of living in UK is directly impacted by these alone.

 If you come to the UK on a visa, you need to pay a “National Health Service” surcharge on the initial application and then on the renewal in year three.